 Perhaps my question reveals exactly what you’re talking about.
 Not only did I assume everyone would be atheistic if they were given individual autonomy, but also that they would desire that autonomy.
 So I clearly believe that my cultural preconceptions are simply the truth.

 That seems to me to be something very natural.
 I think this is a fact about human psychology.
 We need some kind of experience of contestation in order to start calling into question the validity of our prejudices: in order to recognise our prejudices as prejudices and not mistake them for the truth.
 In theory, you could just sit in your armchair and start reflecting on your beliefs.
 But it seems to me that if we’re not challenged we don’t really make the effort of thinking about these things.
 I think that friction is a productive thing.

-Book Five is Karl May’s Winnetou.
+Your fifth and final books is Karl May’s Winnetou.
 Is it true for you, as it was apparently for Einstein, that your whole adolescence ‘stood under Karl May’s sign’?

 In Germany, Karl May is a hugely popular nineteenth-century writer of youth literature.
 I think his most famous books are this Winnetou Trilogy.
-These are Wild-West novels, even though Karl May actually never travelled to North America.
+These are Wild West novels, even though Karl May actually never travelled to North America.
 This is the Wild West of his imagination.
 They’re not very good novels, but they do very much shape every German boy’s imagination.

 Winnetou himself is the chief of the Apaches, he’s this stereotypical ‘good savage’.
 He has a white brother-in-arms, whose name is Old Shatterhand.
 The novels are about the adventures they have together and how they help each other.
 At the end there is a Christian element.
 Winnetou sacrifices himself for Old Shatterhand, he takes a bullet and dies.
 I remember crying, and all my friends were crying.
 We would discuss Winnetou’s sad fate.
 It’s really one of the key books that most German boys read at a certain age.